Oztobuzz/Oztobuzz.github.io/README.md

 # Oztobuzz.github.io
-This is one of the first website that I have built in my junior year, It just mainly in vanilla HTML and CSS.
+This is one of the first website that I have built in my junior year, it is just mainly in vanilla HTML and CSS.

-Website served using github pages
+Website served using github pages.

-Introduction to Computing Assignment
+Introduction to Computing Assignment.